kiboschool/course-programming-1/src/lessons/files/project.md

 # Project

-_Estimated time: 50 minutes_

----

-## Individual Project: Directory Maintainer

 **Due date: TBD**

 💡 This is an individual project.
 You are expected to work independently.

 If you get stuck, confused, or have trouble with the project, you should use the **#help-python** channel in Discord or message an instructor.
 Try not to spoil the project for others - use Discord spoiler tags if you are going to include a screenshot or code sample.

+## Directory Maintainer

-In this project, you will be automating file categorization within a specific directory.
+In this project, you will help the data team of your engineering firm automate categorizing and moving files within a messy directory.

+You'll practice lots of filesystem manipulation.

-**Access** the assignment in Replit here: https://replit.com/@kibo-programming-1/Directory-Maintainer#main.py
+**Access** the assignment here: https://github.com/kiboschool/directory-maintainer

+---

 Remember...